-February 16, 2000: Apple introduces the “Pismo” PowerBook, the best of its G3 laptops and, in the view of many, one of Apple’s best ever laptops.
+February 16, 2000: Apple introduces the “Pismo” PowerBook, the best of its G3 laptops.
+In the view of many, it’s one of Apple’s best laptops ever.

-The Pismo PowerBook is the first not to include the SCSI or Apple Desktop Bus (ADB) connector, and instead to opt for USB and Apple’s Emmy award-winning FireWire.
-Optional AirPort wireless support, tremendous battery life, and a gorgeous curvy design just makes it better.
+The Pismo PowerBook is the first not to include SCSI or an Apple Desktop Bus connector.
+Instead, it utilizes USB and Apple’s Emmy award-winning FireWire.
+Optional AirPort wireless support, tremendous battery life and a gorgeous curvy design just make it better.

-The Pismo PowerBook was first shown off at Macworld Expo Tokyo.
-It followed the rugged “Wallstreet” G3 PowerBook, first released in 1998.
-At $3,499 for its top-end 500MHz model, it wasn’t cheap — but it was great value if you had previously bought the 1998 292MHz Wallstreet laptop for $5,600.
+Apple first showed off the Pismo PowerBook at Macworld Expo Tokyo.
+The laptop followed the rugged “Wallstreet” G3 PowerBook, released in 1998.
+Priced at $3,499 for the top-end 500MHz model, the Pismo PowerBook wasn’t cheap.
+However, it offered great value compared to the 292MHz Wallstreet laptop, which cost $5,600.

-There was plenty to love about the Pismo PowerBook, which despite coming after Steve Jobs returned to Apple, retained a lot of the expandability that Apple had introduced to Macs in his absence.
-Running counter to Apple’s modern obsession with limited expandability and ditching ports wherever possible, the Pismo PowerBook came with a PC Card slot, two FireWire and USB slots, S-video out, and more.
-The laptop could also support plenty of additional memory and a faster processor.
+Also, running counter to Apple’s later obsession with limiting expandability and ditching ports whenever possible, the Pismo PowerBook came with a PC Card slot, two FireWire and USB slots, S-video out and more.
+The laptop also supported plenty of additional memory and a faster processor.

-With the possibility of installing dual batteries, it was possible to get 12-16 hours of real world usage from it.
+Plus, the possibility of installing dual batteries made it possible to get 12 to 16 hours of real-world usage from the powerful laptop.

-Much like the earlier Wallstreet laptop, the Pismo PowerBook was tough wearing.
-It sported a polycarbonate plastic case, which makes it look somewhat dated compared to the aluminum laptops of today, but this gave it less of an austere feel.
-Add in the curvaceous design and the finished product was pleasingly tactile, as well as being durable.
+Much like the earlier Wallstreet model, the Pismo PowerBook came in a tough package that resisted damage.
+It sported a polycarbonate plastic case, which makes it look somewhat dated compared to the aluminum laptops of today.
+However, this material gave it less of an austere feel.
+Add in the curvaceous design, and the finished product proved pleasingly tactile.

-Oh, and it came with both a tappable trackpad and one helluva great keyboard, too.
+Oh, and this durable laptop came with both a tappable trackpad and one helluva great keyboard.

-The importance of FireWire can’t be overstated.
-Apple engineers first developed the technology back in 1986, but it wasn’t until Jobs’ return that it became an important Mac feature.
-FireWire boasted astonishing data transfer rates of up to 400Mbps — around 30 times the bandwidth of the popular USB peripheral standard.
+The importance of FireWire can’t be overstated, either.
+Apple engineers developed the technology back in 1986, but it wasn’t until Jobs’ return that it became an important Mac feature.
+FireWire boasted astonishing data-transfer rates of up to 400Mbps — around 30 times the bandwidth of the popular USB peripheral standard.

-Throw in the possibility of burning your own DVDs, and the rare-at-the-time wireless connectivity, and this was a laptop that could impress even the hardest of anti-Mac Windows users.
+Throw in the possibility of burning your own DVDs, and rare-at-the-time wireless connectivity, and this laptop could impress even the most anti-Mac Windows users.

 Do you remember the Pismo PowerBook?
 Leave your comments below.